Jalapeno Parmesan Mashed Potatoes

 Directions

-First, remove the potato skins then cut them into 2 inch blocks.
+First, peel the potato skins then cut them into 2 inch cubes.
+Make sure all cubes are roughly the same size so that they cook evenly.
 Place the potatoes in a large pot, then add 1 tablespoon of salt, and submerge them with cold water.
-Next, bring everything to a boil over high heat and then reduce the heat to medium maintaining a rolling boil.
-Cook the potatoes for 30 to 40 minutes until the potatoes fall apart when sliced with a knife.
+Next, bring everything to a boil over high heat and then reduce the heat to medium low, maintaining a simmer.
+Cook the potatoes for 15 to 25 minutes until they are tender and break apart when stuck with a knife or fork.
+Drain the potatoes in a colander and let them sit for 5 minutes.
+Return them to the pot on a low heat for a few minutes to evaporate off excess moisture.

 Remove the seeds from the jalapenos and dice them.
 Add the jalapenos to a medium saucepan with 2 tablespoons of butter.
 Sautee the jalapenos on a medium heat until they start to turn slightly brown.
 Add remaining butter and half and half then reduce the burner heat to low.
 Continue to cook this mixture until all the butter melts, then remove the pan from the heat and let it cool for 5 minutes.